Syncitem/wp-plugin/README.md

 ### - Do not create branch

-Admin will prepaer brach that is specific to your development / Fix
+Admin will prepare brach that is specific to your development / Fix

 Getting Started: